Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 OEN 360 Introduction to Optical Materials (3 Credits)

-OEN 360H Introduction to Optical Materials Honors (3 Credits)
+OEN 360H Honors Intro to Optical Materials (3 Credits)

 OEN 380 Introduction to Quantum Optics (3 Credits)

-This course will introduce students to theoretical, concepts and experiemental evidence of quantum, phenomena that allows them to gain a fundamental, understanding of a number of novel semiconduciting, and photonic systems.
-Students completing this , cou
+Introduces students to theoretical concepts and experimental evidence of quantum phenomena that allows them to gain a fundamental understanding of a number of novel semiconducting and photonic systems.
+Students completing this course will understand fundamental quantum concepts that are prevalent in many novel systems, including nanostructures and electronic and optical materials that can be used to designanext-generation optoelectronic and optical devices.

 OEN 390 Optical Engineering Seminar II (1 Credits)

-This course provides an introduction to, contemporary topics in optical engineering,, including contemporary technical topics with, relevance to modern practice.
-The course is, comprised of three four week modules and one, three week module.
-The individ
+This course provides an introduction to contemporary topics in optical engineering, including contemporary technical topics with relevance to modern practice.
+The course is comprised of three four-week modules and one three-week module.
+The individual modules will review a foundational technical area within optical engineering.
+The module topics will vary annually.

 OEN 397 Summer Research II (3 Credits)

-Undergraduate research supervised by a faculty, member.
-Further development of the skills of, research including preparations, design and, execution of experiments, data analysis.
+Undergraduate research supervised by a faculty member.
+Further development of the skills of research including preparations, design, and execution of experiments and data analysis.

 OEN 460 Optical Communications I (3 Credits)